mseag/sfm-utils/README.md

 # sfm-utils
-Utilities to parse text files (e.g. from Toolbox) and migrate SFM markers into a format suitable for Paratext.
+Utilities to parse book translations in SFM text files (.txt, .rtf, .sfm) into JSON objects, and then write out the books into SFM suitable for Paratext or .tsv.
-Each book input is written to individual .sfm files.
+When directories are processed, each book input is written to individual .sfm files.

 Assumptions:
 * Each text file is for a single chapter of a book